UWrc/UWrc.github.io/blog/2024-04-04-conda-disk-storage.md

 ### I'm still stuck

-Please reach out to us by emailing [<ins>**help@uw.edu**</ins>](mailto:help@uw.edu) with "hyak" in the subject line to open a help ticket.
+Please reach out to us by emailing [**help@uw.edu**](mailto:help@uw.edu) with "hyak" in the subject line to open a help ticket.

 :::important Acknowledgements

 Several users noticed some idiosyncrasies when configuring `conda` to better use storage on Hyak.
 In short, by default miniconda3 uses softlinks to help preserve storage, storing one copy of essential packages (e.g., encodings) and using softlinks to make the single copy available to all conda environments.
 On Hyak, which utilizes a mounted filesystem server, these softlinks were broken, leading to broken environments after their first usage.
 We appreciate the help of the Miniconda team who helped us find a solution.
-More details about this can be found by [<ins>**following this link to the closed issue on Github**</ins>](https://github.com/conda/conda/issues/13923).
+More details about this can be found by [**following this link to the closed issue on Github**](https://github.com/conda/conda/issues/13923).

 :::